menuclose

 Vanguard fees

-There are no fees for buying, selling, or switching funds.
+Trading fees: There are no fees for buying, selling, or switching funds.
 Vanguard places bulk deals twice a day, and your purchase will be included in that for free.
 However, if you want to buy or sell an ETF in real-time, you’ll pay a £7.50 fee.

 There are no exit or transfer fees.

-Vanguard still offers great value for money for investors with larger portfolios.
+Vanguard offers great value for money for investors with mid to large portfolios.
 However, if you have a portfolio worth more than £100,000 then a platform that charges a flat fee — such as Halifax, Interactive Investor (ii), or even Hargreaves Lansdown — may be more economical.
 Halifax, for example, charges £36 a year for its ISA or share dealing account although you do pay trading charges, unlike with Vanguard.
-You should weigh up how often you’ll be trading and your investment choices when working out which is the better value.
+Another option could be InvestEngine, which offers a similar service to Vanguard but doesn't charge platform fees.

 Feature Vanguard UK Investor logoVanguard UK Investor